These snakes are sometimes confused with common adders, but lack the zigzag pattern.

 Where to Find Smooth Snakes

-The smooth snake can be found in grasslands, shrub lands, mixed woodlands, and rocky areas throughout most of mainland Europe and parts of Western Asia.
+The smooth snake can be found in grasslands, shrublands, mixed woodlands, and rocky areas throughout most of mainland Europe and parts of Western Asia.
 They live as far north as the Baltic region and as far east as the Caspian Sea.
 This is one of three native snake species in the UK (United Kingdom), where it has become increasingly endangered.
-They spend a lot of time hidden under rocks, holes, vegetation, and leaf litters, only venturing out to hunt and bask in the sun.
+They spend a lot of time hiding under rocks, holes, vegetation, and leaf litter, only venturing out to hunt and bask in the sun.